DWI Defense Lawyer in New Jersey

 Anyone caught driving with a blood-alcohol concentration of .08 percent could be charged with a DUI (driving under the influence).
 Motorists can also be charged with a DWI if they are found to be under the influence of substances other than alcohol, including drugs such as hallucinogens, narcotics, and even some types of prescription medications.

-At Keith Oliver Criminal Law, our N.J.
-DWI Defense lawyer has extensive experience helping people beat charges of driving under the influence.
-Our DUI lawyers work with people who have been charged with:
+At Keith Oliver Criminal Law, our New Jersey DWI Defense lawyers have extensive experience helping people beat charges of driving under the influence.
+Our DUI lawyers in NJ work with people who have been charged with:

 • First DUI